Get a demo

 Cameras

 You can choose between digital single-lens reflex (DSLR) cameras, mirrorless or even smartphones.
-Preferably, it should have a macro lens or feature that you’ll need for close-ups highlighting the important details of your products.
+Preferably, it should have a macro lens or feature that you’ll need for close-ups highlighting the finer details of your products.

 Tripod